wiselook-tech/wiselook-iceberg-launch/src/landing.md

 - How it works in Teams (4-step process)
 - Approach and value (6 key benefits)
 - Competitor landscape (interactive 2×2 quadrant)
-- Science and partners section
+- Follow us on LinkedIn section (positioned as last section of product section)
 - Security and privacy (SOC 2, GDPR, Azure)
-- FAQ section (3 questions)
-- Product section
-- Pricing section
-- About section
+- About section with team profiles
 - Contact section with calendar booking
+- FAQ section (3 questions, positioned at end of website)
 - Navigation header with smooth scrolling
 - Mobile-responsive design
 - Footer with security badges